wahidyankf/hijra-eng-onboarding/apps-standalone/hijra-eng-onboarding/content/learn/de-onboarding-foundations/ch03-essential-data-libraries-numpy-and-pandas-basics/_index.md

 ### 3.2.2 Data Cleaning and Filtering

 Clean and filter DataFrames using boolean indexing and string operations.
-The `is_numeric_value` function from `utils.py` checks if a value is numeric, ensuring clarity.
+The `is_numeric` function from `utils.py` checks if a value is numeric, ensuring clarity.

 ```python
 import pandas as pd  # Import Pandas